Two-term silting and $\tau$-cluster morphism categories: -cluster morphism categories

-Having defined its objects, morphisms, and composition rule, we now check that $\tcmc_{\d,S}$ is a category.
-It is clear that the $2_X$-term presilting object $P=0$ in $\npresilt{2}{X}(\s)$ is the identity morphism on $(\s,X)$.
+Having defined its objects, morphisms, and composition rule, we now check that $\tcmc_{A}$ is a category.
+It is clear that the two-term presilting object $P=0$ in $\npresilt{2}{}(C_U)$ is the identity morphism on ${U^{\perp_{\Z}}_{\rm fd}}$.
 However, it is not obvious that the composition rule is associative.
-Buan--Marsh show that their $\tau$-cluster morphism category has an associative composition rule \cite[Corollary~1.8]{BM18w} by considering 27 cases; each morphism falls into one of three classes, yielding $3^3$ cases to consider for the diagram
+Buan--Marsh show that their $\tau$-cluster morphism category has an associative composition rule \cite[Corollary~1.8]{BM18w} by considering several cases.
+Igusa--Todorov's treatment of the representation finite hereditary case makes use of root systems \cite[Section~1]{IT17}.
+Our proof takes advantage of the functoriality of silting reduction.